Can I get a mortgage with a default?

 Contact us for more information about getting a mortgage with a CCJ

 My Mortgage Pro is a professional mortgage information service.
 While we don’t give advice, we aim to provide you with simple, jargon-free, no-nonsense information about successfully applying for a mortgage with a default to help you make the right choice.
-We can also connect you with a specially selected panel of leading mortgage advisers, who are authorised and regulated by the Financial Conduct Authority, who will provide advice tailored to your specific circumstances and help you find the right mortgage, fast.
+We can also connect you with a specialist mortgage broker from our parent company James Alexander FS who are authorised and regulated by the Financial Conduct Authority, who will provide advice tailored to your specific circumstances and help you find the right mortgage, fast.

 To find out more and request a call, fill out the form below.